muzzley/muzzley-client/README.md

 #### participant

-The `participant` object will have your participant settings:
+The `participant` object will have the activity participant's properties:

 ```
 {
   id: 1,
   name: 'Participant Name',
   photoUrl: 'http://example.com/picture.jpg'